Developing the Jhana Factors in Daily Life

 Sarah Shaw introduces us to the five jhana factors in this introductory talk and meditation.

-It's often thought that the jhāna factors are a teaching only relevant for retreat, when there is time to deepen in stillness over many days and perhaps weeks.
-Yet these factors are at work repeatedly in our lives whenever we settle down to a task, explore the facets of a problem, find a moment of joy or happiness, or restfully allow our minds to gather in the present.
+The jhāna factors are at work whenever we settle down to a task, explore the facets of a problem, find a moment of joy or happiness, or restfully allow our minds to gather in the present.

 Praise for Sarah Shaw's Mindfulness: Where It Comes From and What It Means